 Age isn't an issue when recruiting workers with the right values, who are really motivated to develop long term careers in our sector.
 School or college leavers can be employed in adult social care with the same levels of support that employers provide for any employee.
 Anyone over the age of 16 can be an apprentice and usually recruiting younger workers makes you more eiligible for certain apprenticeship funding.
 Our Guidance on employing workers aged 16 to 18 can help you with recruiting young people.

 For more help with general recruitment and retention visit Finding and keeping workers.

 Online forum for apprenticeship employers

-We have set up an online forum for Adult Social Care Apprenticeship Employers to talk all things Apprenticeships with each other using Facebook as the platform.
-For people who are already signed up to Facebook please follow this link and request to join
+We've set up an online forum on Facebook for adult social care apprenticeship employers to talk all things apprenticeships with each other.
+If you're already signed up to Facebook follow this link and request to join.

 Facebook is completely free and the group has been set to ‘private’ so only approved members will be able to see the content / posts.